 - You have the right to an attorney

 - If you cannot afford an attorney, one will be appointed for you.

 Likewise, as stated, you have the right to remain silent and request an attorney anytime police are questioning you.
 The Fifth Amendment to the Constitution prevents anyone from being compelled to be a witness against themselves in any criminal case.
 While you’re required by law to provide your name, you don’t need to answer questions about where you’re going, where you came from, what you’re doing, where you live, whether you’re a U.S. citizen, or whether you’re here lawfully.

 Contact an Experienced Criminal Defense Lawyer in West Palm Beach

 It can be very upsetting and confusing to be in a room with law enforcement agents accusing you of a crime, especially if it’s something you didn’t commit.
-If you’ve been arrested in Florida, it’s crucial that you get in touch with an expert criminal defense lawyer in West Palm Beach as soon as possible.
+If you’ve been arrested in Florida, it’s crucial that you get in touch with an experienced criminal defense lawyer in the West Palm Beach area soon as possible.
 For legal assistance, look no further than The Law Office of Gabriel & Gabriel.

 Attorney Brian Gabriel has served the community of West Palm Beach for more than 30 years as a criminal defense attorney.
 He understands the complexities often involved in these cases and can help protect your reputation and future.
 After an interrogation—especially an unlawful one—you can be assured that attorney Brian Gabriel will fight for your rights.
 Call (561) 622-5575 or complete a contact form for a free consultation.